djedje-cyber/UltraInstinctVR/Unity_package/README.md

 ## What is UltraInstinctVR?

-**UltraInstinctVR** is a VR interaction testing framework that simulates interactions in a VR application and verifies that actions (oracles) are correctly executed throughout the scenario engine **Xareus**.
+**UltraInstinctVR** is a Unity VR interaction testing framework that simulates interactions in a VR application and verifies that actions (oracles) are correctly executed throughout the scenario engine **Xareus**.

 ---